khaeru/dsss/doc/index.rst

 - Provide complete documentation, including for cloud deployment.
 - Provide logging.
-- Support additional maintained Python versions prior to Python 3.11.
+- (Added in v1.2.0) Support additional maintained Python versions prior to Python 3.11.
 - Support macOS and Windows (low priority).

 The following is a list of TODOs appearing throughout this documentation: